-The eShapeoko is based on Edward Ford's Shapeoko 1, with numerous changes and improvements that bring it to the same level of performance as Edward's Shapeoko 2.
+The eShapeoko is based on Edward Ford's Shapeoko 1, with numerous changes and improvements that bring it to the same level of performance as Edward's Shapeoko 2 (and Inventables X-Carve).
 Shapeoko is an open-source project.
 Thank you, Edward!
 The low-cost aspect, while retaining precision, is thanks both to Edward's hard work in refining the design, and to Bart Dring's brilliant linear motion system, MakerSlide.
 Thank you too, Bart!

 The current version of the kit is 1.4.
 Please refer to the parts list (version 1.4 coming soon) and assembly instructions on the wiki.
 Drawings for the custom parts are available on GitHub.

 All machines have open end plates.
 We supply two sections of 20 mm by 40 mm extrusion of the appropriate length to connect the front two and rear two plates together.
 (The machine pictured is 500 mm single X and 500 mm Y with NEMA 17 motors.)

 For the longer Y rails, you will get one or two pairs of mid-span supports.
-For the standard frame, these can simply rest on the table or wasteboard, can be secured with a bracket or mounting block (not included), or fastened to aluminium extrusion (not included).
+For the standard frame, these can be secured with a bracket or mounting block (not included).
 They have two oval holes for M5 screws, 10 mm from the bottom, allowing 20 mm to 30 mm between screw centres.
 The deluxe frame (available for 750 mm or longer machines) includes two more pieces of 20 mm × 40 mm extrusion to form a rectangle at the base (fasteners included for blind joints).
 The mid-span supports attach to those (fasteners included).
 Please see the assembly instructions for details.